You don’t need a lawyer to submit an application for asylum in Italy. A lawyer cannot help you fill out a C3 form.

 Who is eligible for legal aid?

 You can apply for free legal aid (or ‘’patrocinio a spese dello stato” in Italian) if you can’t afford to pay a lawyer.
-This means that you need to prove you have a taxable income lower than 11.746,68 euro (for 2021).
-This amount increases by 1.032,91 euro for each of the family members that live with you.
+This means that you need to prove you have a taxable income lower than 11.734,93 euros (for 2023), it decreased of 0.1% compared to the previous requested income of 11.746,68 euros (until 2022).
+The amount above increases by 1.032,91 euro for each of the family members that live with you.

 You can apply for free legal aid both if you stay in a reception center, or if you live on your own.